suzukiplan/z80/README.md

 ```

 - the opcode and length at break are stored in `opcode` and `opcodeLength` when the callback is made.
-- `addBreakOperand` can set multiple breakpoints.
+- `addBreakOperand` can set multiple breakpoints for the same operand.
 - call `removeBreakOperand` or `removeAllBreakOperands` if you want to remove the break operand(s).
 - call `addBreakOperandFP` if you want to use the function pointer.